My Stainless Steel Giants

 My new friends were fascinated by my lifestyle.
 I noticed that when I spoke about it, their eyes started to shine with longing.
 To them, being a winegrower meant living in the great outdoors, driving big tractors and spending endless long weekends in the countryside.

 So I informed my parents, not long after, that we would have some new Harvesters coming on Saturday afternoon.
-I asked my parents to come pick us up with the best thing we had for transport from REIMS to BOUZY.
+I asked my parents to come pick us up with the best thing we had for transport from Reims to Bouzy.
 They did not disappoint me!
-They showed up in front of the school in presidential procession with a 2CV, a MEHARI and a van… They even brought my grandmother’s Citroën DS !
+They showed up in front of the school in presidential procession with a 2CV, a Mehari and a van… They even brought my grandmother’s Citroën DS !

 Soon we were on our way, to the southern slopes of the Reims mountain.